Why The Crisis Between Ukraine And Russia Has Taken To The Sea

 On Sunday, three more Ukrainian vessels attempted to make the same journey.
 This time, the Russian coast guard intercepted the Ukrainians, ramming a tugboat and firing on the gunboats.

-Russian authorities claimed that unlike before the passage in September, the Ukrainian vessels had failed to request permission and ignored orders to stop.
+Russian authorities said that unlike before the passage in September, the Ukrainian vessels had failed to request permission and ignored orders to stop.
 Russia seized the three boats and took the two dozen crew members prisoner, several of whom had been injured in the clash.

 Ukraine insisted on its freedom of navigation and said its seamen had become the victims of an unprovoked attack.

 It is not by chance that the 4 1/2-year conflict between Ukraine and Russia has taken on a naval dimension.
-For Kiev, keeping the Sea of Azov open to its ships is more than just a matter of legal principle but a strategic and economic imperative.
+For Kiev, keeping the Sea of Azov open to its ships is more than just a matter of legal principle — it's a strategic and economic imperative.
 For the Kremlin, the challenge posed by Ukraine's tiny navy is almost entirely symbolic.

 While there are real fears in Kiev of all-out war, neither country could afford a serious escalation.
 Following fierce combat in the first year of the conflict, the Kremlin has largely stuck to prosecuting a low-level war with occasional flare-ups.
 The naval skirmish over the Sea of Azov is primarily about Russia imposing on Ukraine the irreversibility of its annexation of Crimea.